-Priority Actions Timeframe Protect and enhance our Collaborate closely with council through the development approval process to protect the Nabiac vision.
-Short term village charm Work with council to identify improvements to parking, traffic flow and pedestrian safety in the CBD Short term Develop and promote a "sustainable living" program Short term
+Priority Actions Timeframe Protect and enhance our village charm Collaborate closely with council through the development approval process to protect the Nabiac vision.
+Short term Work with council to identify improvements to parking in the CBD Short term Develop and promote a "sustainable living" program Short term

-Priority Actions Timeframe Promote sustainable Develop and circulate promotional resources to enhance the profile of Nabiac Short Term economic development Collaborate with Council to create an RV friendly town, including parking in the CBD and camping at the showground Short term Develop and implement a Buy Local campaign Short term Investigate the establishment of a local Food Cooperative Short term Promote local history through placement of plaques and pictures and development of tours.
-Short term Undertake street beautification and public art projects at Nabiac entry points.
-Short Term
+Priority Actions Timeframe Promote sustainable Develop and circulate promotional resources to enhance the profile of Nabiac Short Term economic development Attract overnight campers through the provision of an RV waste dump point and potable water Short term Develop and implement a Buy Local campaign Short term Investigate the establishment of a local Food Cooperative Short term Promote local history through placement of plaques and pictures and development of tours.
+Short term Investigate potential for attracting a Teslar recharge station

-Priority Actions Timeframe n Enhance the natural beauty Continue to develop the Nabiac community garden to support local gardening, plant propagation and provide community education.
-Ongoing of the village Develop a village landscape plan incorporating appropriate native exotic and fruit trees to produce shade, atmosphere and community food Short term Collaborate with council to develop a plan for the continued development of Town Creek Short term Build a relationship with council's Waste Management team to encourage open dialogue and information exchange in relation to the Minimbah Landfill Development Work collaboratively with Council to create a community space masterplan
+Priority Actions Timeframe Enhance the natural beauty of the village Investigate the feasibility of a community garden to support local gardening, plant propagation and provide community education.
+Medium Term Develop a village landscape plan incorporating appropriate native exotic and fruit trees to produce shade, atmosphere and community food Short term Collaborate with council to develop a plan for the continued development of Town Creek Short term Build a relationship with council's Waste Management team to encourage open dialogue and information exchange in relation to the Minimbah Landfill Development

-Priority Actions Timeframe Actively encourage Enhance the existing amenities for sport and recreation (children's play equipment and sports complex) Short term health, Retain and attract medical and pharmaceutical services Medium term wellbeing and participation Pursue the establishment of accessible aged care facilities that allows everyone to stay in the village as well as attract new families Long term Upgrade the river facilities to encourage water activities and wharf development Long term
+Priority Actions Timeframe Actively encourage health, wellbeing and participation Enhance the existing amenities for sport and recreation (children's play equipment and sports complex) Short term Retain and attract medical and pharmaceutical services Medium term Pursue the establishment of accessible aged care facilities that allows everyone to stay in the village as well as attract new families Long term Upgrade the river facilities to encourage water activities and wharf development Long term